Sherwin Williams (SW) Repose Gray Review Sherwin Williams (SW) Repose Gray Review

 What is SW Repose Gray?

-With an LRV of 58, it sits right in the sweet spot – not too light or dark.
+It sits right in the sweet spot, neither too light nor too dark.
 It reflects just enough light to keep your space open while maintaining enough depth to create interest.

-While it’s firmly in the warm gray family, it has some fascinating subtle shifts.
+While it firmly belongs to the warm gray family, it exhibits some interesting, subtle shifts.

 You might catch hints of purple undertones under bright sunlight or cool LED lighting.